Los Angeles Blades (WHL): History

-Pike's biggest impact on the Blades came when he shifted O'Ree - who'd lost the vision in his right eye to a puck during his junior hockey days - from left wing to right.
-O'Ree went on to become one of the WHL's most exciting players and prolific scorers, improving from 17 goals in 1963-64 to 38 in 1964-65 and scoring 30 or more goals in three consecutive seasons in Los Angeles.
+Pike's biggest impact on the Blades came when he shifted O'Ree - who'd lost the vision in his right eye to a puck during his junior hockey days – from left wing to right.
+O'Ree went on to become one of the WHL's most exciting players and prolific scorers, improving from 17 goals in 1963–64 to 38 in 1964–65 and scoring 30 or more goals in three consecutive seasons in Los Angeles.
 But the Blades were unable to match O'Ree's artistry, failing to make the playoffs in their final three seasons in the WHL.

 On Feb.
-9, 1966, the National Hockey League - sensing a possible merger between the WHL and the American Hockey League - awarded expansion franchises to Los Angeles, Minneapolis, Philadelphia, Pittsburgh, St. Louis and San Francisco for the 1967-68 season.
+9, 1966, the National Hockey League – sensing a possible merger between the WHL and the American Hockey League – awarded expansion franchises to Los Angeles, Minneapolis, Philadelphia, Pittsburgh, St. Louis and San Francisco for the 1967–68 season.
 Jack Kent Cooke was awarded the Los Angeles franchise, which would be called the Kings; the Blades played their final game in April 1967.

-The Blades name was used again - once for a short-lived franchise in the Pacific Hockey League from 1978–79 and again for a franchise in Roller Hockey International from 1993–97; as well, in 1985, a team called the Los Angeles Blades was organized as the first gay hockey team in the United States.
+The Blades name was used again – once for a short-lived franchise in the Pacific Hockey League from 1978 to 1979 and again for a franchise in Roller Hockey International from 1993 to 1997; as well, in 1985, a team called the Los Angeles Blades was organized as the first gay hockey team in the United States.
 The last link to the Los Angeles Blades is the Saskatoon Blades of the major junior Western Hockey League, founded as a feeder team for Los Angeles in 1964; the Saskatoon club wore hand-me-down Los Angeles Blades uniforms into the 1970s.